 The Rue la Fayette, an elegant pedestrianised street in the centre of Rennes is a good starting place if you are looking for up-market shops.

-To escape from the bustle of Rennes for a while explore the pleasant Jardin du Thabor, next to the Church of Saint Melanie.
+To escape from the bustle of Rennes for a while you can explore the pleasant Jardin du Thabor, next to the Church of Saint Melanie.

 There are two noteworthy museums in Rennes, the Musee de Bretagne and the Musee des Beaux-Arts.
-Both are in the same building and both deserve a visit.
+Both are in the same building on the Quai Emile-Zola in the south-east of the town centre and both deserve a visit.
 The first explores the history of Brittany and the second has a good collection of paintings from medieval times to the 20th century.

 Activities and festivals in Rennes

 Rennes is a student town with a vibrant night life.
 Head for the Rue St Michel if you are in town for the evening.
 Rue Saint Georges, Rue St Malo and the Place des Lices are also good places to find lots of activity.